 Item 6 – Performance-Based Fees and Side-By-Side Management

 RiverFront does not currently accept performance-based fees – that is, fees based on a share of capital gains on or capital appreciation of the assets of a client.

 Item 7 – Types of Clients

 RiverFront provides investment advice to a wide range of clients including, but not limited to, individuals, trusts, estates, pension and profit sharing plans, charitable organizations, and corporations.
 RiverFront also serves as sub-adviser to investment companies.
 The minimum account size depends on the services offered and may be waived at RiverFront’s discretion.
 Advantage SMA minimums are generally $200,000; ETF Advantage SMAs generally require a $100,000 minimum.
 RiverFront does not have the ability to impose minimums on UMA or MDP accounts.
-For investment minimums, please see the relevant Fund’s prospectus.
+For investment minimums of the RiverFront sub-advised ETFs or Mutual Funds, please see the relevant Fund’s prospectus.

 Item 8 – Methods of Analysis, Investment Strategies and Risk of Loss

-RiverFront offers seven different Investment Solutions, which are designed to address investor needs for diversified portfolio solutions with defined risk objectives.
+RiverFront offers seven different Investment Solutions available in three different types of portfolios (Advantage, ETF Advantage and RiverShares); the Investment Solutions are designed to address investor needs for diversified portfolio solutions with defined risk objectives.
 The seven Investment Solutions are: Dynamic Fixed Income, Conservative Income Builder, Moderate Growth & Income, Dynamic Equity Income, Global Allocation, Global Growth, and International Opportunities.
 Please refer to the chart in Item 4 for information about how to access the various Investment Solutions.

-Our Investment Solutions are based on a multi-layered investment process which includes:
+Our Investment Solutions are based on a multi-layered investment process comprised of the following four steps: